 “Much of the challenge of safeguarding patient data is simply a matter of keeping sensitive information cordoned off from the rest of the network, making it more difficult for cyber attackers to reach it,” states the CDW white paper ‘Ensuring the Security of Patient Data.’

-Deploying countermeasures, such as network segmentation, can primarily aid healthcare organizations to mitigate the risks from frequent phishing attacks.
+Deploying countermeasures, such as network segmentation, can primarily aid healthcare organizations in mitigating the risks from frequent phishing attacks.

-However, healthcare organizations need to ensure that all of these solutions are used in accordance with the clauses mentioned within the Health Insurance Portability and Accountability Act (HIPAA).
+However, healthcare organizations need to ensure that all of these solutions are used under the Health Insurance Portability and Accountability Act (HIPAA) clauses.

 Network segmentation lays the groundwork for controls that safeguard against lateral movement on the network by ransomware or hackers, preventing an infection or compromise from spreading across the network.
 Therefore, it is an extremely crucial step for healthcare organizations looking to battle data breaches.

-Although phishing attacks happen to be an ever-persisting problem, and healthcare organizations are highly vulnerable to these attacks, a lot can be taken care of with these simple but useful tips.
+Although phishing attacks happen to be an ever-persisting problem, and healthcare organizations are highly vulnerable to these attacks, many can be taken care of with these simple but useful tips.

 Leo P. Langlois